Domomod/GrassSV/README.md

 To run the pipeline **on slurm enviroment** (in cases where singularity/apptainer is not avialable on login node) try:

-  `snakemake --configfile workflow/config_SoftwareX.yaml --profile workflow/profile.eagle/`
+  `snakemake --configfile workflow/config_SoftwareX.yaml --profile workflow/profile.slurm.apptainer.generic/`

 To run the pipeline **on slurm enviroments** run:

-  `snakemake --configfile workflow/config_SoftwareX.yaml --profile workflow/profile.eagle/`
+  `snakemake --configfile workflow/config_SoftwareX.yaml --sdm workflow/profile.slurm.apptainer`

 To run the pipeline **without an executor** (can be run sequentioally or paraller using multiple cores) try:

-  `snakemake --configfile workflow/config_SoftwareX.yaml --profile workflow/profile.eagle/`

-**(NOT-TESTED)** To run the pipeline **using conda enviroments**, try:

-  `snakemake --configfile workflow/config_SoftwareX.yaml --profile workflow/profile.slurm.conda/`

-**(NOT-TESTED)** To run the pipeline **using enviroments modules**, try:

-  `snakemake --configfile workflow/config_SoftwareX.yaml --profile workflow/profile.envmodules/`
+  `snakemake --configfile workflow/config_SoftwareX.yaml --sdm apptainer`

 *To run the pipeline on any other enviroment:*